systemetric/shepherd/README.md

 Sheep is an implemenation of VS-Code in a browser with some modifications to make to make it more suitable for RoboCon.
-It features a scratch like editor based off [Google's Blockly Project] (https://developers.google.com/blockly/), which works with the robot library.
+It features a scratch like editor based off [Google's Blockly Project](https://developers.google.com/blockly/), which works with the robot library.